steamclock/bluejay/README.md

 }
 ```

-Note how you can use the `extract` function extended upon `Data` that is built into Bluejay to easily parse the bytes you need.
-We have plans to build more protection and error handling for this in the near future.
+Note how you can use the `extract` function that Bluejay adds to `Data` to easily parse the bytes you need.
+We have plans to build more protection and error handling for this in the future.

-Finally, while it is not essential and it will also depend on the context as well, we recommend only exposing the needed and computed properties of your models.
+Finally, while it is not essential and it will depend on the context, we suggest only exposing the needed and computed properties of your models.

 #### Sendable

 The models representing data you wish to send to your peripheral should all conform to the `Sendable` protocol.

-In a nut shell, help Bluejay figure out how to convert your models into `Data`:
+In a nutshell, this is how you help Bluejay determine how to convert your models into `Data`:

 ```swift
 struct WriteRequest: Sendable {